Luis Stitzinger: Final climb

 After his successful summit on 25 May 2023, Stitzinger was lost on Kangchenjunga (8586 m).
-On his way to the summit, he asked mountaineer Flor Cuenca to wait for him at camp 4, as she was heading down from the summit.
-She waited but he never arrived.
+On his way to the summit, he asked mountaineer Flor Cuenca to wait for him at camp 4, as she was descending from the summit.
+She waited, but he never arrived.

 His last radio contact was around 9 p.m., inaccurately reporting he was at an altitude of 8,200 or 8,300 meters and would reach Camp IV in just over two hours.
 Five days later, his body was found at an altitude of 8,400 meters.
 He had not reached his skis for the planned descent.
 It was his tenth eight-thousander.

 On 1 June his body was removed from the mountain, in accordance with a new law requiring bodies that are found to be removed.
 An autopsy later revealed that he had suffered from altitude sickness.

 In 2024, Stitzinger's widow Alix von Melle returned Stitzinger's ashes to the Himalaya in accordance with his wishes.
-His ashes were scattered on Putha Hiunchuli, a mountain he had previous summitted in 2021, and appreciated for its remote and lonely aspect.
+His ashes were scattered on Putha Hiunchuli, a mountain he had previous summited in 2021, and appreciated for its remote and lonely aspect.